Spatial-Data-Science-and-GEO-AI-Lab/MultiHealth_J/README.md

   ```

   </li>
-  <li>Alternatively, if you are not a fan of conda, you can use the requirements.txt file from the repository for the installation of the required packages and put this file in the created working directory.
-Then, open a commmand prompt or a mac terminal, navigate to the working directory by executing this command:
+  <li>Alternatively, if you are not a fan of conda and know how to work with a local Python virtual environment, you can use the requirements.txt file from the repository for the installation of the required packages and put this file in the created working directory.
+Then, open a command prompt or a mac terminal, navigate to the working directory by executing this command:

   ```
   cd path/to/working/directory